WebDevStudios/nextjs-wordpress-starter/README.md

 With this framework, **we've figured out the "hard stuff"** and placed the sum of our knowledge into something both the community and our future projects could use as a jumping off point.

-## Documentation
+## Getting Started

-Visit <https://webdevstudios.github.io/nextjs-wordpress-starter> to view the full documentation.
+Head on over to the [Getting Started](https://webdevstudios.github.io/nextjs-wordpress-starter/docs/index) doc to learn more.

 ## Contributing